A Selection of Educational Resources

 Over the daily episodes on BBC Radio, Rabbi Sacks and a host of expert contributors explored topics that included ideas around moral responsibility and who still has it; the impact of social media on young people; Artificial Intelligence and the future of humanity; the impact of individualism and multiculturalism on communities and who young people see as their moral role models.
 In each episode Rabbi Sacks also spoke to groups of young people between 16 and 18 years old, who provided commentary on the discussions and shared their insights into their moral, social and political outlook, and examined with them what the implications of their opinions might be.

-Contributors to the series included: American philanthropist Melinda Gates; Jordan Peterson, the Canadian clinical psychologist; Noreena Hertz, English economist and broadcaster; Steven Pinker, cognitive psychologist, linguist and author; Jean Twenge, Professor of Psychology and author; David Brooks, author and political and cultural commentator; Michael Sandel, political philosopher; Mustafa Suleyman, British artificial intelligence entrepeneur; Nick Bostrom, philosopher; Jonathan Haidt, social psychologist; Robert Putnam, American political scientist and Heather Templeton-Dill, president of The John Templeton Foundation.
+Contributors to the series included: American philanthropist Melinda Gates; Jordan Peterson, the Canadian clinical psychologist; Noreena Hertz, English economist and broadcaster; Steven Pinker, cognitive psychologist, linguist and author; Jean Twenge, Professor of Psychology and author; David Brooks, author and political and cultural commentator; Michael Sandel, political philosopher; Mustafa Suleyman, British artificial intelligence entrepreneur; Nick Bostrom, philosopher; Jonathan Haidt, social psychologist; Robert Putnam, American political scientist and Heather Templeton-Dill, president of The John Templeton Foundation.

 Rabbi Sacks’ TED Talk

 It’s a fateful moment in history.
 We’ve seen divisive elections, divided societies and the growth of extremism — all fuelled by anxiety and uncertainty.
 “Is there something we can do, each of us, to be able to face the future without fear?” asked Rabbi Sacks.
 In this “electrifying” talk, Rabbi Sacks outlined three specific ways we can move from the politics of “me” to the politics of “all of us, together.”
-You can watch the TED Talk here.

 Rabbi Sacks is the author of over 30 books covering both Jewish and secular subjects.
 He has written a commentary and translation to the Siddur, as well as commentary to all the machzorim (festival prayer books) and on parshat hashavua through his Covenant & Conversation volumes.
 Some of the other subjects he has written on are: the relationship between religion and science; how to promote a dignity of difference among peoples; the challenge posed by religious fundamentalism; the ethics of responsibility; creating harmony in societies made up of diverse groups; and how to create a politics of hope for the common good.
-You can view all his books here.

 Lots of educators like to quote Rabbi Sacks’ work.
 To help make finding suitable quotes slightly easier, we have begun to develop a database of quotes based on different subjects.
 This is evolving and we are adding to it as often as possible.
-You can take a look at the quotes database here.

 Letters to the Next Generation

 In his final message before stepping down as Chief Rabbi after more than two decades in office, Rabbi Sacks recounts his personal journey of discovery and faith.
 Through a compelling analysis of recent Jewish history, ‘A Judaism Engaged with the World’ warns that a Judaism divorced from society will be a Judaism unable to influence society or inspire young Jews.
 Calling Judaism “the voice of hope in the conversation of humankind”, Rabbi Sacks argues that in the twenty-first century, Jews will need the world, and the world will need the Jews.
 What we need, he argues, is a Judaism unafraid to engage with the intellectual, ethical, political and personal challenges of our time.
 As one chapter in his own life comes to a close, Rabbi Sacks invites you to join him in his mission to inspire a new generation of Jewish leaders with the confidence to address the challenges that face Jews, Judaism and Israel today.
-You can read this booklet here.

 In this series of ten short videos, Rabbi Sacks talks about what prayer really is and how it can change your life.
 These videos focus on: